desmat/sails-react-demo/README.md

 ### How?

+To get your basic isomorphism on:

-1. Create your React components normally
+* Create your React components normally
-2. Define your React Routes normally
+* Define your React Routes normally

-<strong>At this point the static parts of your components will render on the back-end automatically.
-The next steps will allow you to fully render data-driven components:</strong>
+<strong>At this point the static parts of your components will render on the back-end automatically.</strong> The next steps will allow you to fully render data-driven components:

-3. Define restful api end-points corresponding to the component
+* Define restful api end-points corresponding to the component
 ```
 sails generate model Foo
 ```
-4. Associate the route with the api end-point(s) via the attribute 'model'
+* Associate the route with the api end-point(s) via the attribute 'model'
 ```
 <Route path="/foo" component={Foo} model="Foo"/>
 	<Route path="/bar" component={Bar} model="Bar"/>
 </Route>
 ```
-5. Implement the component's getInitialState and componentDidMount by pulling data from Api.getInitial and Api.get respectively
+* Implement the component's getInitialState and componentDidMount by pulling data from Api.getInitial and Api.get respectively
 ```
 ...
 getInitialState() {